lextudio/sharpsnmp_docs/pro/getting-started/compiler-features.rst

 Background
 ----------
 #SNMP Library used to ship a compiler sample project, which only provides limited features such as syntax highlighting.
 The Pro Edition of #SNMP MIB Compiler, however, is designed and developed to include
 advanced features that target SNMP professionals and enterprises.
-It also comes with professional consulting and support services.
+Support services can be purchased separately.

 Supported Platforms
 -------------------